 Other notable records stores when Ralph's opened included B&B Records and Lips Records.

-A true throwback, United Supermarkets first opened its doors in Lubbock in 1956 and has been a common workplace for teenagers and college students ever since, between bagging, restocking the shelves or collecting shopping carts.
+A true throwback, United Supermarkets first opened its doors in Lubbock in 1956 and has been a common workplace for teenagers and college students ever since, between bagging, restocking shelves or collecting shopping carts.

 In addition, Piggly Wiggly, especially around the 1960s, was a hot spot for first jobs.
 Also, before Albertsons closed most of their locations in Lubbock by 2007, they, too, provided opportunities for young people to learn job skills or earn a few extra bucks in the summer.

-Gallery Credit: Kelsee Pitman
+Gallery Credit: Nick

 Lubbock Drivers Reveal Their Biggest Pet Peeves